TopBrussels/TopTreeProducer/README_For_Developpers.txt

 */

+Create a PATtuple based on it and then try to run the TopTreeProducer on it.
+If all goes well, you will have your first TopTree.

 Congratulations!
 You built the base of the CMSSW_42X development.
-Now you just have to put it in CVS.

-Inside TopBrussels/TopTreeProducer/ do:
+Make sure to commit your changes to CVS.

+Tag the base version by doing:

-  cvs tag -b CMSSW_42X (-b stands for "branch-tag")
+cvs tag baseversion_CMSSW_42X

-Once you have done this, remove your TopBrussels/TopTreeProducer folder and repeat section 1. but now do it for CMSSW_42X rather than CMSSW_38X.
-If you don't you'll end up developing in CMSSW_38X and this is not desired.

 Now you are ready to start working on your physics object.